About Segal Family Foundation

 Required: You, as a Person and Teammate

-You are deeply and painfully aware of the challenges and historical power dynamics inherent in philanthropy and are passionate to continue working towards changing the field.
+You are deeply aware of the challenges and historical power dynamics inherent in philanthropy and are passionate to continue working towards changing the field.
 You are aware of the personal discomfort this work can bring and have built resilience needed to engage and influence relevant stakeholders successfully.
 You balance impatient radicality with “playing the game to change the game” - and are choosing this mission with eyes wide open

 You live the values of Segal Family Foundation.
 Each one is essential to achieving our mission, and we want to see a history of your engagement with each